HOA Common Area Pressure Washing Contracts in Katy TX

 One thing that catches boards off guard: scheduling pressure washing around resident use patterns.
 You can't clean the pool deck on a Saturday afternoon when 50 families are swimming.
 You can't block the main entry for monument cleaning during morning commute.
 And you can't run loud equipment at 6 AM in a residential area without generating noise complaints.

-A good contractor will work with your management company on scheduling and provide advance notice to residents when work will affect access to common areas.
+A good contractor should coordinate with the management company on scheduling and provide advance notice when work will affect access to common areas.

 The Liability Angle Most Boards Miss